 • St John's history undergraduates are part of the Oxford History Faculty, one of the largest and most diverse in the world, offering papers in global history from the fall of the Roman Empire to the present day, supported by the internationally-important collections in the Bodleian Library and the University Museums.

-• Our current tutors write on feudalism, medieval violence, early-modern global religion, and the history of architecture, amongst other issues.
+• Our current tutors write on medieval violence, early-modern global religion, and the history of architecture, amongst other issues.
 Their research has been rewarded with numerous prizes, and all are enthusiastically committed to tutorial teaching.

 • The College possesses a wealth of manuscripts in the library, ranging in date from 10th to the 20th century, including some of great historical importance.